joshbrew/UEProject_BoidsTest/README.md

 -- optional require line of sight to other boids

--- detourAI functions, requires them to be collision actors with gravity.
+-- detourAI functions, requires them to be collision actors with gravity to navigate surfaces - does NOT work on flying boids so far.

 -- Basic 3D navigation and environment avoidance.
 Plenty of tweaks possible.